If you’re looking for ways to save money on a cruise and cruise more often, you’re in the right place

 How to Save Money on Your Cruise Vacation

-This may seem obvious, but the cost of your cruise is heavily influenced by the type of cabin you choose, and therefore one of the most obvious ways to save money on a your cruise vacation.
-However, this is your holiday and you do want to be comfortable and happy.
+The price of your cruise is most affected by the type of cabin you choose, and therefore one of the simplest ways to save money on a your cruise vacation.

 Our family has cruised in balcony, oceanview and inside cabins, and our decision is highly based on price and overall value.

-We find inside cabins pretty comfortable, for the time in them.
-Our view is that we’d rather save money by getting a less expensive cabin, and spend on things that matter more to us, including cruising more often.
+We find inside cabins comfortable, and usually don’t spend much time in our cabin.
+Our view is that we’d rather save money by getting a less expensive cabin, and spend on things that matter more to us, like excursions and cruising more often.

-Knowing this you can plan to spend a lot of time up on the deck or in other areas of the ship.
 If having some quiet and private outdoor space to relax is important to you, consider the best priced balcony you can find.
+If you get claustrophobic, opt for an ocean view cabin.

 Suggested: 7 Top Benefits of an Inside Cabin